-In order to answer what the oil might affect, NOAA developed Environmental Sensitivity Index maps to identify what might be harmed by a spill in different habitat types.
+In order to answer what the oil might affect, NOAA developed Environmental Sensitivity Index (ESI) maps and data to identify what might be harmed by a spill in different habitat types.
 It is necessary for responders and decision makers to know what shoreline types exist in the path of the oil, as well as vulnerable species and habitats so that they can plan for the appropriate protection (such as booming) or cleanup method (such as skimming).
 Cleaning up oil off a sandy beach is very different than a salt marsh, mudflat, or rocky shore.

 Animals, plants, and habitats at risk can include those on the water (e.g., seabirds), below the surface (e.g., fish), and on the bottom (e.g., mussels), as well as on the shoreline (e.g., marsh grasses).

 Nicolle Rutherford, manager of OR&R's ESI map program, works to ensure that these maps of each U.S. coastal region are up-to-date so that this information is readily available should a spill occur.